ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 In this example, the type of the integer addition function `( + )` is displayed first.
 It prints as `int -> int -> int`.
 It takes two integers and returns an integer.
 In the second part, an `f` is defined to have type `int -> (int -> int)`.
 Despite the type of `( + )` looking different, the binding with `f` is allowed because those two types are the same.
 The toplevel always prints the version without parenthesis to make it easier to read.

-Putting the parenthesis the other way does not work:
+Putting the parentheses the other way does not work:
 ```ocaml
 # let g : ((int -> int) -> int) = ( + );;
 Error: This expression has type int -> int -> int